20tab/django-uwsgi-template-legacy/README.md

 - To configure project with virtualenv and required empty directories:
   - check `requirements/dev.ini` to customize your virtualenv
   - check `{{project_name}}.ini` to customize your workarea root and project root
-  - and than execute `fab configure_project` into your project directory
+  - and than execute `fab init` into your project directory

 - To merge your project with git repository execute `fab gitclone:<your_repo_git_url>`